szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Making the Spectator beholder evil.
 They're supposed to be Lawful Neutral.
 BD's corrections show that.
 - I didn't make Melissan evil before the plot reveals her nature.
 It defeats the purpose of the deception and the twist.

 I also added other creatures that I spotted that seem to be problematic too.
 For example, the skin dancer version of Rejiek is...
 Neutral Good.
-Ooookay.
+How about no?

 It preserves the most egregious fixes for errors that still exist.
 Like Tolgerias being Chaotic Good.
 Yeah, right.